Sausage Pinwheels

 Why You’ll Love This Recipe

-- Customizable: Feel free to add other ingredients like herbs or spices to suit your taste.
+- Versatile: Customize the filling by adding herbs or spices to suit your taste.

 Tools and Preparation

-Before diving into the recipe, gather your tools.
-Having everything ready will make the process smoother.
+Before you start making your delicious Sausage Pinwheels, gather your tools.
+Having everything ready will streamline the process.

 Essential Tools and Equipment